Tealium/unity-plugin/README.md

 ####2.
 Add To Project

 2a.
-Create a "Plugins" directory in your project's "Assets" directory, if not already present.
+Create an empty "Plugins" directory or copy the repo's "Plugins" in your project's "Assets" directory.

 2b.
-Copy the contents of the "Tealium" directory into the "Plugins" directory.
+If you created an empty "Plugins" directory, copy the contents of the "Plugins" directory into your projects "Plugins" directory.

 ![](../../wiki/images/copy.png)